anuragmuxui/anuragmuxui/README.md

 - Cybersecurity & Capture the Flag (CTF) events
 - Reading (tech, design, psychology, sci-fi)
 - Experimenting with new design methodologies & tools
+- Social work & volunteering for causes I care about
+- Climate change action and sustainability
 - Always up for learning something new!

 ---